 • Meditation in Greco-Roman and Judeo-Christian traditions

 A distinctive, timely, and invaluable reference work, it marks the emergence of a new discipline therein, the philosophy of meditation.
-The book will be of interest to an interdisciplinary audience in the fields of philosophy, meditation, Buddhism, Hinduism, Taoism, theology, Asian and Western Philosophy.
+The book will be of interest to an interdisciplinary audience in the fields of philosophy, meditation, Buddhism, Hinduism, Taoism, theology, and Asian and Western philosophy.
 It will serve as the textbook in any philosophy course on meditation, and as secondary reading in courses in philosophy of mind, consciousness, selfhood/personhood, metaphysics, or phenomenology, thereby helping to restore philosophy as a way of life.

 Table of Contents

 2 The philosophy of meditation: The spoken Tao

 3 Meditation and the paradox of self-consciousness

 4 The relation between meditation and analytic philosophy